benjaminkott/bootstrap_package/Documentation/Configuration/Extension/Index.rst

 =========================

 For newer versions of TYPO3 > 6.2.x the backend skin is disabled.
-For TYPO3 versions > 7.0 the backend can be disabled and is also disabled if ext:themes is installed.
+For TYPO3 versions < 7.0 the backend can be disabled.
 The Skin only does minimal adjustments so we will remove it in a future version.

 Backend Logo & Login Logo